A Guide to Growing Fresh Vegetables in Planter Boxes

 Choose vegetables for container gardening, such as lettuce, tomatoes, peppers, herbs, and radishes.
 Opt for compact vegetables with shallow root systems to ensure they thrive in the limited space of a planting box.

-Preparing the Planting Box
+Preparing the Planter Box

-Before planting your seeds or seedlings, preparing the planting box adequately is crucial.
+Before planting your seeds or seedlings, preparing the planter box adequately is crucial.
 Start by cleaning and sanitizing the box to remove any dirt or debris.
 If you're reusing a box, sanitizing it with a diluted bleach solution helps prevent the spread of diseases.

 Next, create proper drainage holes at the bottom of the box to ensure excess water can escape.
 Drainage is essential to prevent your plants' roots from standing in water and causing root rot.